github/docs/content/admin/user-management/migrating-data-to-your-enterprise.md

 ### Completing the import on {% data variables.product.prodname_ghe_server %}

-After your migration is applied to your target instance and you have reviewed the migration, you''ll unlock the repositories and delete them off the source.
+After your migration is applied to your target instance and you have reviewed the migration, you\'ll unlock the repositories and delete them off the source.
 Before deleting your source data we recommend waiting around two weeks to ensure that everything is functioning as expected.

 ### Unlocking repositories on the target instance